All-water supercapacitor enabled by 1-nm clay channels: Methods

 \subsection{X-ray diffraction measurement}

-X-ray diffraction (XRD) measurements were conducted using a Bruker D8 Discover in Bragg Brentano geometry, with a Kalpha1 - monochromated beam ($\lambda$ = 1.5406 $\AA$) and a Lynxeye-XE detector and at the P62 SAXS/WAXS beamline of PETRA III synchrotron facility at Deutsches Elektronen-Synchrotron (DESY).
-We prepared two types of samples for these measurements: clay vacuum-filtered membranes and powders.
-For the Bruker measurements, dry samples were prepared by vacuum annealing for 24 hours, while wet samples were prepared by exposure to saturated water vapor for 48 hours.
-At PETRA III, the dry samples were similarly annealed, but the wet samples were prepared by directly adding water to the powders.
-The crystalline interlayer distance change on water adding (swelling effect) was found in both the PETRA III and lab-based XRD measurements (SI Fig. S9).
+XRD analysis was conducted on a Bruker D8 Discover diffractometer (Bragg-Brentano geometry, K$\alpha$$_1$ radiation, $\lambda$ = 1.5406 Å) and at the P62 SAXS/WAXS beamline of PETRA III, DESY.
+Both clay powders and vacuum-filtered membranes were tested.
+For Bruker measurements, dry samples were prepared by vacuum annealing (24 h), and wet samples by exposure to saturated water vapor (48 h).
+At PETRA III, wet samples were directly hydrated.
+Swelling-induced interlayer expansion upon hydration was confirmed in both lab and synchrotron XRD (SI Fig. S8).